 If you serve alcohol at the course, you’ll need liquor liability insurance.
 This covers you against claims for damage caused by people who became intoxicated on your premises; this can include physical conflict, drunk-driving, and property damage.

 Most golf course insurance companies also offer standard business insurance elements as well.
 These cover risks to your buildings and equipment, claims relating to your staff’s health and employment issues, and any liability you have for injury and damage suffered by visitors.

 Don’t take unnecessary risks.
 Contact us today to get the insurance you need for your golf course.

-Golf Course Insurance Quote Request
+Golf Course Insurance in New Hampshire Quote Request